LinkedInLearning/building-better-sdks-with-generative-ai-5210667/Chapter_4/07_solution.md

 The "secret" is being more specific, here's the first prompt:

+# Attempt 1

 Can you cleanup this class to better meet the Python PEP-8 coding standard?

+# Attempt 2

+Can you remove any trailing white space from this file?